-The report has identified that the proposed development has no appreciable potential to affect buried archaeological deposits from the installation of a new individual play equipment pieces.
-The proposals potential effects are predicted to result only in amenity changes which do not affect settings.
-No changes exceeding slight-moderate adverse effects have been identified and is the opinion of this report that, on balance, the proposals adequately preserve the setting of the former Marle Place and the St. John's Conservation Area in accordance with paragraphs 66 & 72 of the Planning (Listed Buildings and Conservation Areas) Act 1990, Local Plan policies and the relevant paragraphs of NPPF (2023).
+The proposals have resulted in a number of adverse visual settings effects resulting from the installation of the new perimeter fence to the south and west.
+All other potential effects are predicted to result only in amenity changes which do not affect settings and do not carry the same weight.
+No changes exceeding very localised slight adverse effects have been identified and is the opinion of this report that, on balance, the proposals adequately preserve the setting of the former Marle Place and the St. John's Conservation Area in accordance with paragraphs 66 & 72 of the Planning (Listed Buildings and Conservation Areas) Act 1990, Local Plan policies and the relevant paragraphs of NPPF (2023).